|Back to Back Issues Page|

 GreedGreed is one of the so-called "deadly sins."
 Nowhere is it more clearly seen than in the action of food companies that remove the goodness from our meal, enabling them to profit unduly by selling it on to third parties.

 The rich and educated do have the power to circumnavigate this evil.
-They can source true 100% whole grains, though so often they too have been sucked into the industrial diet.
+They can source true 100% whole grains, though so often they too have been seduced by the industrial diet.

 But for the poor and uneducated who have no understanding of this heinous crime against humanity it is just one more way in which we oppress the "fatherless and widows;" they have no choice but to eat the refined maize meal on the supermarket shelves.
 Stunting, obesity and diabetes lie just around the corner.